AlexMachin1997/Food-Allergy-Mobile-Application/README.md

     * Issue `npm install` to install all dependencies with NPM
     * Issue 'yarn install' to install all dependencies with yarn (Requires yarn to be configured)

-* React-Navigation configuration and setup (**IMPORTANT**):
-    * Run `react-native link react-native-gesture-handler`
-    * Open the android settings located at 'android/settings.gradle'
-    * Check the following code is exactly like this example:
-    `project(':react-native-gesture-handler').projectDir = new File(rootProject.projectDir, '../node_modules/react-native-gesture-handler/android')`
-    * Only reason this is required is due to a [react-native cli issue](https://github.com/react-navigation/react-navigation/issues/5665)

 * Development enviroment variables setup:
     * Create keys_dev.js within the keys directory
     * After creating the file files add the following code sample: `` module.exports = {} ``